-As of December 31, 2023, 2022 and 2021, the Company has no potential dilutive common shares (see Note 16).
+For the years ended December 31, 2024, 2023 and 2022, the Company has no potential dilutive common shares (see Note 16).

 Segment Reporting

 The Company's lease operation is its reportable segment.
 Financial information on business segment is presented in Note 17 to the financial statements.